-MTSU will briefly test its emergency alert system Wednesday, Feb.
-22, with a special message for the university’s 25,300-plus registered users via email, text and automated phone calls.
+MTSU briefly tested its emergency alert system Wednesday, Feb.
+28, with a special message for the university’s 25,000-plus registered users via email, text and automated phone calls.

-The test of MTSU’s Critical Notification System, conducted each semester by the University Police Department, is set for 1:15 p.m.
-Wednesday.
+The test of MTSU’s Critical Notification System is conducted each semester by the University Police Department.

-The university’s website, www.mtsu.edu, its MTSUNews.com news site, and all digital signage around the Murfreesboro campus will display the test message just as they do during a real emergency, along with the university’s primary social media channels.
+The university’s website, www.mtsu.edu, its MTSUNews.com news site, and all digital signage around the Murfreesboro campus displayed the test message just as they do during a real emergency, along with the university’s primary social media channels.

 MTSU evaluates its Critical Notification System each semester during and after each test to pinpoint and fix any potential problems.